prodm93/code-security-analyser/README.md

 ## What's Next

-The current deployment model provisions infrastructure into my own cloud accounts, but the Terraform modules and deployment workflow are already structured in a way that could support a BYOC (Bring Your Own Cloud) model.
+The current deployment model provisions infrastructure into my own cloud accounts, but the provider-specific Terraform stacks are structured in a way that could support a BYOC (Bring Your Own Cloud) model.
 A future iteration would allow users to deploy the entire platform directly into their own Azure or GCP environments, keeping source code, scan results, and operational data within infrastructure they control.